Hamas’s Well-established Presence in Germany

 “This raid is long overdue,” Weinthal asserted to The Media Line.
 “Germany has a very lax policy toward Islamic jihadi organizations in the country.
 The next step in my view should be to outlaw the Popular Front for the Liberation of Palestine (PFLP).”

-He noted that PFLP supporters appeared on a Marxist voting list during the last elections in Germany, adding that “one hopes this crackdown on Hamas will accelerate Germany’s crackdown on Shiite Jihadism, like Hezbollah or the PFLP.”
+He noted that PFLP supporters appeared on a Marxist voting list during the last elections in Germany, adding that “one hopes this crackdown on Hamas will accelerate Germany’s crackdown on Shiite Jihadism, like Hizbullah or the PFLP.”

 Likewise, Dr. Dan Schueftan, head of the International Graduate Program in National Security at the University of Haifa, told The Media Line that Germany’s ongoing issues with combating jihadism are linked to the strong presence of Muslim Brotherhood supporters, some of whom also support Hamas.

-“I think it’s very important that [the German authorities] are sweeping the country for that, not only because it helps fight Hamas, which is recognized in Europe as a terrorist organization, unlike [parts of] Hezbollah,” Shueftan asserted, referring to the Lebanese Shiite group.
+“I think it’s very important that [the German authorities] are sweeping the country for that, not only because it helps fight Hamas, which is recognized in Europe as a terrorist organization, unlike [parts of] Hizbullah,” Shueftan asserted, referring to the Lebanese Shiite group.

-So far, the EU has designated the group’s military wing only as a terrorist entity, but its political wing is legally allowed to operate everywhere; aside from the UK, which recently banned Hezbollah in its entirety.
+So far, the EU has designated the group’s military wing only as a terrorist entity, but its political wing is legally allowed to operate everywhere; aside from the UK, which recently banned Hizbullah in its entirety.

 According to Schueftan, many Islamist groups are operating in Europe under the guise of being purely religious or humanitarian in scope.
 “Democratic countries are reluctant to interfere with religious organizations, but when we speak about the Muslim Brotherhood, this is not a religious organization—[though] it pretends to be one—it is a political and potentially a terrorist organization,” he argued.